-Participants who develop a symptomatic Grade 4 adverse event or toxicity not specifically addressed below will have all ART study drug(s) withheld until resolution of the adverse event to a Grade ≤ 2 .
-Under certain circumstances the ART study drug thought most likely to be related to the adverse event may be resumed at the discretion of the study clinicians.
-Alternative medications should be considered.
+Index cases who develop a symptomatic Grade 4 adverse event or toxicity not specifically addressed below will have all ART study drug(s) withheld until resolution of the adverse event to a Grade ≤ 2 .
+Under certain circumstances the ART study drug thought most likely to be related to the AE may be resumed at the discretion of the study clinicians after discussion with the HPTN 052 CMC.
+Alternative study-provided and non-study-provided ART should be considered.

-Index cases with Grade 4 asymptomatic laboratory abnormalities, not specifically addressed below, may continue ART drug therapy if the study clinician has compelling evidence that the toxicity is NOT related to the ART study drug(s).
+Index cases with Grade 4 asymptomatic laboratory abnormalities, not specifically addressed below, may continue ART if the study clinician has compelling evidence that the toxicity is NOT related to the ART study drug(s), or if benefit of the study drug(s) outweighs the potential risk.